MissDove/space-x/README.md

-# Getting Started with Create React App
+# About

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://create-react-app.dev/) and TypeScript has been added to it.

+This project is to provide a brief overview of SpaceX's _rockets_ and _dragons_.

+[SpaceX's open API](https://docs.spacexdata.com/) is being used for fetching the data.

+If you clone this repository, don't forget to run `yarn` command to install all necessary libraries for running this app.

 ## Available Scripts